-- What does your audience need?
-Most speakers forget they’re providing a service to the audience, not to themselves.
-The audience is sitting there because they want to learn, get inspired or be entertained.
-Whatever your topic, find out what the 5 most pressing questions the audience has about it are and answer them in your talk.
+- Serve the audience.
+You’re providing a service to the audience, not to yourself.
+The audience is there because they want to a) learn, b) get inspired or at least c) be entertained.
+Whatever your topic, find the 5 most pressing questions the audience has about it and answer them.
 If the audience leaves with 5 solid answers to their 5 biggest questions, they’ll be very happy, even if you have mediocre charisma and didn’t make them laugh.
 This simple premise often explains the best-received talks at any event.
 Ask the organizer for job title breakdowns, age ranges, and other demographics about who you are speaking to.
 Ask for the full schedule so you know what talks are before and after yours, so you can adjust your material accordingly.

 - Being nervous is normal and can be managed.
 Our bodies respond with fear to being in front of crowds.
 It’s ok.
 Even experienced speakers and performers get nervous.
 But there are things you can to do minimize and compensate for this particular kind of fear.
 If you practice, get exercise the day before, and arrive early to the room, you’ll cut down your fears dramatically.
 See Attack of The Butterflies for a run-down on the science and practice of managing speaking fears.

 - There is nothing inspiring about winging it.
 If you paid $100 to see a Broadway musical, would you want to see the actors and musicians making it up as they went along?
 You’d call them unprofessional.
 It’s not only disrespectful to fail to prepare, your gamble is likely obvious to everyone in the room.
 Why speak if you’re only going to do it half-assed?
 Say no instead.
 All good speakers practice more than you think.
 Their carefree vibe is the result of hard-work, not the lack of it.